hallaai/Bayesian-candidates/README.md

 ## Problem Setup:

-- **Objective**: Estimate the probability of each candidate winning an election.
+- **Objective**: Estimate the probability of each of 2 candidate winning an election.
 - **Data Availability**: Limited data (e.g., partial vote counts or small sample sizes).
 - **Goal**: Calculate credible intervals (Bayesian analog of confidence intervals) for the proportion of votes each candidate receives.